Producer Profile

 Total area under vine: 16 ha

 Interesting fact: Even though Jean-Marc returned to Meursault to embrace his father’s legacy at Domaine Roulot, he didn’t completely abandon his acting career.
-He has consistently appeared on screen and on stage, featuring in multiple TV productions, feature films and documentaries.
-He makes a brief appearance in the Netflix series ‘Call my Agent!’ (season two, episode three).
+He has consistently appeared on screen and on stage, featuring in multiple TV productions, feature films, and documentaries, showcasing his remarkable ability to balance both passions.
+He makes a brief appearance in the Netflix series ‘Call my Agent!’ (season two, episode three), delighting wine enthusiasts and film buffs alike.
 See if you can spot him!

 Domaine Roulot Wines

-The story of the domaine started when Guy Roulot decided to use the grapes from his family’s vineyards to make wine instead of for distillation.
-His marriage to Geneviève Coche added a number of prized plots to the domaine’s holdings.
-The quality of their vineyards, the couple’s hard work and Guy’s novel approach, vinifying and bottling each plot separately, firmly established Roulot as master of the lieu-dit.
-His wines quickly turned heads for their flinty minerality, vibrant acidity and aromatic restraint, a profile no one thought the vineyards of Meursault could deliver.
+The story of the domaine started when Guy Roulot decided to use the grapes from his family’s vineyards to make wine instead of for distillation, a decision that would transform both the estate and the region’s winemaking landscape.
+His marriage to Geneviève Coche added a number of prized plots to the domaine’s holdings, significantly expanding their portfolio of exceptional terroirs.
+The quality of their vineyards, the couple’s hard work, and Guy’s novel approach, vinifying and bottling each plot separately, firmly established Roulot as master of the lieu-dit.
+His wines quickly turned heads for their flinty minerality, vibrant acidity, and aromatic restraint, a profile no one thought the vineyards of Meursault could deliver.
+This revolutionary style would become the blueprint for a new generation of Meursault producers.

 Guy’s sudden and unexpected death in 1982 left the Domaine in a limbo.

-His son, Jean-Marc was in Paris pursuing an acting career and had little interest in wine.
-However, his father’s death made him rethink his priorities.
-After a transition period of seven years, during which three contract winemakers kept production going, Jean-Marc returned to Meursault in 1989, sure of his ability to take the helm of the Domaine.
+His son, Jean-Marc, was in Paris pursuing an acting career and had little interest in wine, immersed in the world of theater and cinema.
+However, his father’s death made him rethink his priorities, forcing him to confront the weight of his family’s legacy.
+After a transition period of seven years, during which three contract winemakers kept production going, maintaining the estate’s high standards, Jean-Marc returned to Meursault in 1989, sure of his ability to take the helm of the Domaine.
 “When I left at 22 years old to follow acting, I had no real opinion on wine, but when I came back to Meursault eleven years later, I knew exactly what I wanted to make,” explains Jean-Marc.
-He consolidated the domain’s reputation, firmly establishing its iconic status, and fine-tuned his father’s winemaking style.
+He consolidated the domain’s reputation, firmly establishing its iconic status, and fine-tuned his father’s winemaking style, introducing subtle refinements while remaining faithful to the estate’s founding principles.